Course Structure & Overview

 Let's have a quick look at the standards that are the foundation and basis for this course.
 We designed the content to be compliant with the ABYC E-11 and the new ISO 13297 standards.

 The ISO and the ABYC are the two organizations that write the principal standards governing small craft.
-That typically includes recreational boats up to 24 meters or 70 feet in length.
+That typically includes recreational boats up to 24 meters in length for ISO or 70 feet for ABYC.

 The American Boat & Yacht Council (ABYC) is a non-profit, member organization that develops voluntary global safety standards for the design, construction, maintenance, and repair of recreational boats.
 It was incorporated on February 1, 1954, in New York State.
 The core mission of the ABYC has always been to create construction and other standards that will make boating safer.
 The standards are developed by voluntary groups of technical experts including boat builders, technicians, engineers, boat and accessory manufacturers, surveyors and investigators, retailers and dealers, yacht brokers and designers, marinas, law firms, government agencies, boat owners, insurance companies, and more (and including our own Nigel Calder).
 As an independent consensus-based body, these industry experts work together with the sole purpose of protecting the safety of the boating public.